SamsonTobi/silo_barbing_app/README.md

-# silo_barbing_app
+# HNG Stage 2 Task

-This Flutter project is a barbing app for Silo Homebarbing Service that uses a GET endpoint to present a list of haircuts, their details, and prices from the `Timbu API` (https://docs.timbu.cloud/api/intro).
+This Flutter project is a barbing app for Silo Homebarbing Service that uses a `GET /products` endpoint to present a list of haircuts, their details, and prices from the `Timbu API` (https://docs.timbu.cloud/api/intro).
 It illustrates how to call an API properly (My first attempt).

 As part of the requirements: